Remembrance Day in Port Coquitlam is commemorated on November 11th with a service, parade, ceremonies hosted by the Royal Canadian Legion.

 Remembrance Day is a day to honour Canadians who have fought for their country and to remember past wars.

-The formal Remembrance Day ceremonies begin at around 11:00 am most years.
-These usually take place at the Cenotaph at Veterans Park at 2580 Shaughnessy Street and run until around noon.
+In past years the formal Remembrance Day ceremonies have taken place at the Cenotaph at Veterans Park at 2580 Shaughnessy Street (after the event at the community centre) and this is where the November 11th activities happen in 2022.
+They start at around 10:00 am and run until about noon.
 The traditional 2 minutes of silence and the laying of wreathes are included in the ceremonies.